 There are many different types of therapy including massage, acupuncture, stretching, laser therapy, structured exercise, and hydrotherapy.

 In many paralysis cases, most of the care will be done at home.
 Your Veterinarian will help you to make a plan to properly care for your dog.
-Restricting your dog’s mobility through create rest is common, especially in cases of spinal disease.
+Restricting your dog’s mobility through creating rest is common, especially in cases of spinal disease.